borisespinasse/ISOSCAPE_NA/README.md

 # ISOSCAPE_NA
-C and N zooplankton SI data (observationnal + modelled)
+Observationnal and modelled C and N zooplankton stable isotope data in the North Atlantic Ocean